At a Glance

 ✨Tip Number 1

 Network with professionals in the mental health and education sectors.
-Attend workshops, seminars, or local events related to psychology and mental health to meet people who can provide insights and potentially refer you to opportunities.
+Attend workshops, seminars, or local events where you can meet people already working in roles similar to the one you're applying for.
+This can provide valuable insights and potentially lead to referrals.

 ✨Tip Number 2

 Gain relevant experience by volunteering or shadowing professionals in schools or mental health settings.
-This hands-on experience will not only enhance your CV but also give you a better understanding of the role and its challenges.
+This hands-on experience will not only enhance your CV but also give you practical knowledge that can set you apart during interviews.

 ✨Tip Number 3

 Familiarise yourself with the specific needs of children with SEN and SEMH.
-Research best practices and current trends in mental health support for these groups, as this knowledge will be invaluable during interviews.
+Research current best practices and interventions used in educational settings.
+Being knowledgeable about these topics will demonstrate your commitment and understanding during discussions with potential employers.

 ✨Tip Number 4

-Prepare for potential interviews by practising common questions related to mental health support.
-Think about scenarios you might encounter in the role and how you would handle them, demonstrating your problem-solving skills and empathy.
+Prepare for interviews by practising common questions related to mental health support and education.
+Think about scenarios you might encounter in the role and how you would handle them.
+This preparation will help you feel more confident and articulate your thoughts clearly.

 We think you need these skills to ace Psychology Degree Holder Mental Health Assistant